PatrickTomChacko/Programming-in-C/Practical05/readme.md

 To run this code use:

-> gcc -o hyper hyperbolic.c
+> gcc -o hyper hyperbolic.c -lm

 > ./hyper